-We have worked with families and the Changing Places Consortium to set up this section of the DCN website so museums and organisations can work collaboratively to increase the number of Changing Places toilets in their towns and cities, and in their heritage organisations.
-There are some suggestions below for positive action.
+DCN has worked with families and the Changing Places Consortium to support museums and organisations to increase the number of Changing Places toilets in their towns and cities across the UK.

 My organisation wants to know about this:

 Changing Places toilets support your organisation’s profile and are a vital tool in creating an accessible organisation for your customers and workers.
 A Changing Places toilet can support your organisation in reaching out to new audiences who will want to stay longer, eat and drink as there is Changing Places toilet provided.

 If you need further information on developing a Changing Places toilet, either get in touch via firstname.lastname@example.org or the Changing Places toilet practical guide

 The standard space required for a Changing Places toilet is 12 sqm.
 The Building Standard that relates to Changing Places toilets is BS8300-2.2018.

 In 2020, changes in legislation for Approved Document M means that any museums or heritage site which are refurbished, extended or new buildings with a capacity of over 350 people will need to have a Changing Places toilet.

 Link here: Government Response to Changing Places toilets, July 2020

 There is a £30m funding for existing buildings to install Changing Places toilets in due course.
 Further information is via this link: Funding and do get in touch if you are interested in this funding stream for your organisation via email@example.com